 Transferring Real Property: How to Avoid an Unexpected Tax Hike in California

-So, you’ve included your property in a revocable trust and feel pretty good that your Malibu, Calif., home, San Diego office building and family cabin in Lake Tahoe, Calif., will transfer down to your heirs rather seamlessly.
+So, you’ve included your California property in a revocable trust and feel pretty good that your Malibu home, San Diego office building and family cabin in Lake Tahoe will transfer to your heirs rather seamlessly after death.
 But what about property taxes?
-In California, property taxes usually go up for the new owner, sometimes steeply; not something you want to stick to your kids or partner.
+In California, property taxes usually increase for the new owner, sometimes steeply — not something you want to stick to your kids or partner.

-Fortunately, state law also offers a few valuable exceptions so you can manage your real estate with minimal property tax impact.
-It’s understandable that when you’re planning estate transfers or your own retirement, property taxes aren’t top of mind.
-But, before you sell that property or transfer part of the ownership to a family member, trust or co-owner, be aware of what you can do… and how to do it right.
+When planning estate transfers or your own retirement, it’s understandable that property taxes aren’t top of mind.
+But, before you sell that property or transfer part of the ownership to a family member, trust or co-owner, be aware of what you can do … and how to do it right.

 The limits and leniencies of the law

 Proposition 13, passed by California voters in 1978, was a groundbreaking law that helped to keep property taxes under control for homeowners.
-However, it can also cause some headaches and heartbreaks when you want to transfer that house you’ve owned for 20 years to loved ones, or put property into an entity for liability protection or investment purposes, and are faced with a whopping tax hike.
+However, it can also lead to some headaches and heartbreaks when you want to transfer that house you’ve owned for decades to loved ones, or put property into an entity for liability protection or investment purposes, and are faced with a whopping tax hike.

-However, California also allows for several exclusions to the change-in-ownership rule that benefit couples (married or not), families and co-owners.
-Some of these exclusions are automatic, but others require filing a special form.
+However, even after the dramatic changes made by Prop.
+19, California allows for exclusions to the change-in-ownership rule that benefit couples (married or not), families and co-owners.
+Some of these exclusions are automatic, but others require filing a special form that you don’t want to overlook.
 Below are the highlights of some common scenarios and exclusions that may help you avoid unwanted property tax increases.